voilajohn/task-card-app/README.md

-# Angular-App-Skeleton
+# Angular-Taskcard-App
-An app framework for Angular set up from Sitepoint lessons
+An app for creating and marking tasks complete.